salmannaeem112215/pakistan-location-info-system/README.md

-# Pakistan Location Information System
+# Pakistan Cities and Sub Areas Geocoding

 ## Overview

-This project aims to create a comprehensive location database for Pakistan, including cities, areas, and addresses with their corresponding geolocation coordinates.
-The system provides a structured way to access location data without relying on expensive Google Maps API calls, making it ideal for Pakistani applications like OLX, restaurant booking apps, and other location-based services.
+This project provides a comprehensive and **publicly available location dataset for Pakistan**, including cities, sub-areas, and addresses with their corresponding geolocation coordinates.
+The main goal is to offer a **free alternative** to expensive Google Maps API calls, making it ideal for Pakistani applications like OLX, restaurant delivery apps, real estate platforms, and other location-based services.

+By making this data public and open-source, it supports startups, indie developers, and companies who need reliable geocoding data without ongoing costs or access restrictions.

 ## Project Structure and Workflow